Lyreck/resume_biases-analysis/README.md

 # Methodology and disclaimers
 For the moment this code only works bit-by-bit and is more a proof-of-concept than a production-ready package.
 The resume sections are LLM-generated and post-processed automatically, but still require manual review in some cases (missing "-" to separate experiences for example) if one is to have a "perfect" CV generator.

+## Known issues:
-Known issue: there is a dependency issue between Resume-Matcher and ollama-python.
+1. There is a dependency issue between Resume-Matcher and ollama-python.
 We are currently working on resolving this. *This is a work in progress*.

 This code uses [Resume-Matcher](https://github.com/srbhr/Resume-Matcher) for resume parsing, and [Mistral-small 3](https://ollama.com/library/mistral-small) through [Ollama Python](https://github.com/ollama/ollama-python) for resume generation, though the methodology can of course be adapted to different algorithms, using a different LLM.